-- (a) These contingent stock performance awards, granted in fiscal 2006, are reflected at 115% of the target number of shares for such awards.
-The performance period for those awards ended at the end of December 2008, but the awards were not actually earned by the recipients until February 25, 2009, following certification of the Company's financial performance under those awards at a level which yielded a payout of 115% of target. - (b) These contingent stock performance awards granted in fiscal 2007, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2009 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (c) These contingent stock performance awards granted in fiscal 2008, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2010 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (d) These amounts were computed by multiplying the number of shares by the closing share price of \$29.04 on December 26, 2008, the last trading day of the Company's 2008 fiscal year. - (e) The remaining unexercisable options will vest on July 27, 2009, subject to the optionee remaining employed with the Company through that dates. - (f) One half of these unexercisable options will vest on each May 24, 2009 and May 24, 2010, subject to the optionee remaining employed with the Company through those dates. - (g) One third of these unexercisable options will vest on each of February 13, 2009, February 13, 2010 and February 13, 2011, subject to the optionee remaining employed with the Company through those dates. - (h) This is composed of 20,000 shares of restricted stock and 57,787 restricted stock units.
-All of the 20,000 shares of restricted shares vested on January 20, 2009.
-All of the 57,787 restricted stock units will vest on May 22, 2011, subject to Mr. Goldner remaining employed with the Company through that date.
+- (b) These contingent stock performance awards, granted in fiscal 2007, are reflected at 125% of the target number of shares for such awards.
+The performance period for those awards ended at the end of December 2009, but the awards were not actually earned by the recipients until February 23, 2010, following certification of the Company's financial performance under those awards at a level which yielded a payout of 125% of target. - (c) These contingent stock performance awards granted in fiscal 2008, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2010 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (d) These contingent stock performance awards granted in fiscal 2009, are reflected at the target number of shares for such awards, even though the performance period will not end until December 2011 and there is no assurance that the target amounts, or even the threshold amounts, will be earned under these awards. - (e) These amounts were computed by multiplying the number of shares by the closing share price of \$32.17 on December 24, 2009, the last trading day of the Company's 2009 fiscal year. - (f) The remainder of these options will vest on May 24, 2010, subject to the optionee's continued employment with the Company through that date. - (g) One half of these unexercisable options will vest on each of February 13, 2010 and February 13, 2011, subject to the optionee's continued employment with the Company through those dates. - (h) One third of these unexercisable options will vest on each of May 21, 2010, May 21, 2011 and May 21, 2012, subject to the optionee's continued employment with the Company through those dates.

-The following table sets forth information concerning aggregate option exercises and vesting of restricted stock during the 2008 fiscal year for the named executive officers.
+The following table sets forth information concerning aggregate option exercises, vesting of restricted stock and earning of stock pursuant to contingent stock performance awards during the 2009 fiscal year for the Named Executive Officers.